sybila/BCSgen/README.md

 ## Explicit State space generator

-1. To generate state space of a model, the most proper way is to use *Graphical User Interface* (in GUI directory).
-To execute it, you need to have [Tkinter](https://wiki.python.org/moin/TkInter) python library installed.
-Then, run it by:
+1. To generate state space of a model, the most proper way is to use *Graphical User Interface*<sup>2</sup> (in GUI directory).
+Run it by:

  `python gui.py`